JBrown742/planets/README.md

 # SWC

-example use of github for SWC
+example use of github for SWC.
+Random addition